Cataracts

 Preparing for an appointment

 Make an appointment with your usual eye care professional if you notice changes in your vision.
-If they determine that you have cataracts, then you may be referred to an eye specialist who can perform cataract surgery.
+If you have a cataract, you may be referred to an eye specialist who can perform cataract surgery.

 There's often a lot to talk about.
 It's a good idea to be well prepared for your appointment so that you can make the most of your time.
 Here's some information to help you get ready.